niklaslang/scRNAseqVariantCalling/README.md

 All you have to do is to run the pp_picard_n.sh since it initiates the parallel processing of all BAM Files

-In order to ensure that everything runs smoothly, you have to MAKE SURE that the input files, the mp_picard_n.sh as well as the sc_picard_n.sh for each steps are ALL IN THE SAME FOLDER.
+In order to ensure that everything runs smoothly, you have to MAKE SURE that the input files, the pp_picard_n.sh as well as the sc_picard_n.sh for each step are ALL IN THE SAME FOLDER.

 #### 3.1 Picard AddOrReplaceReadGroups